MaxEdwards20/Dune-Snake/README.md

 - [ ] Caden: Spice generation when we spawn
 - [ ] Caden: Periodic spice generation throughout the game
 - [ ] Max: Grow the worm on eating food.
+- [ ] Satchel: Loading Screen while joining game

 ## Items to Develop

 - [ ] Fix ability to exit the game and come back in.
 Dean talked about what we need to do in Teams.
-- [ ] 3 different animated sprites for the spice
+- [ ] 3 different animated sprites for the spice - Satchel
 - [ ] Sound effects on death of worm and when food is eaten - Satchel
 - [ ] On collision, sandworm breaks apart and is available as food for other snakes
 - [ ] Record players score, kills and highest position.
 Probably can be added to the `GameScores` object.